Aumann-SHAP: The Geometry of Counterfactual Interaction Explanations in Machine Learning: Introduction

 In many applications, however, the core question is not why the model predicted $g(\mathbf{x}^0)$ at a baseline point, but how to change inputs to obtain a desired or feasible outcome $g(\mathbf{x}^1)$.
 This is the setting of counterfactual explanations and algorithmic recourse \cite{wachter2017counterfactual,ustun2019actionable,mothilal2020dice,laugel2017inverse}.
 Standard generators include optimization-based formulations \cite{wachter2017counterfactual}, randomized search procedures such as DiCE \cite{mothilal2020dice}, and boundary-search methods like Growing Spheres \cite{laugel2017inverse}.
 While these methods identify which features change between $\mathbf{x}^0$ and $\mathbf{x}^1$, they typically do not quantify how much each changed feature contributed to the improvement, nor do they explain how \textit{interactions} between features drive the transition.\footnote{This gap is especially acute in nonlinear models (\textit{e.g}., ensembles), where a feature may be weak in isolation but decisive in combination, and where effects can depend on the order/context of changes along the baseline-to-counterfactual transition, motivating path-based interpretability analyses \cite{luborgonovo2024}.
 Related concerns are also emphasized in the recourse literature, as nearest counterfactuals can fail to correspond to actionable interventions \cite{karimi2021recourse,verma2020cfreview}.}

 A natural way to explain counterfactual transitions is to attribute the \emph{difference} $\Delta y := g(\mathbf{x}^1)-g(\mathbf{x}^0)$ \textit{via} cooperative-game decompositions.
 Using Harsanyi dividends \cite{harsanyi1963}, it is possible to allocate interaction pots between features to each individual feature.
-The standard Shapley rule splits each pot equally among its members \cite{luborgonovo2024}, {providing a symmetric baseline as a natural starting point for explainability of counterfactual paths.} However, equal splitting ignores the geometry of the transition, treating all features symmetrically regardless of whether a feature enables an interaction early by entering a synergistic regime or harvests it only after others shift.
+The standard Shapley rule splits each pot equally among its members \cite{luborgonovo2024}, providing a symmetric baseline as a natural starting point for explainability of counterfactual paths.
+However, equal splitting ignores the geometry of the transition, treating all features symmetrically regardless of whether a feature enables an interaction early by entering a synergistic regime or harvests it only after other coordinates shifted.

+\textit{Running example.} A loan applicant has baseline $\vx^0$ with no checking account ($X_8=0$) and poor credit history ($X_{13}=1$).
+The counterfactual $\vx^1$ flips both.
+The score improvement $\Delta V$ contains a pure interaction pot $\phi_{\{X_8,X_{13}\}}$, the synergy of having a checking account \emph{and} clearing credit history.
+Equal-split Shapley assigns half to each, blind to geometry.
+But if the interaction only activates once $X_8$ moves first, $X_8$ deserves more credit; it \emph{enables} the interaction.
+Aumann-SHAP detects this from the residual surface $r_u(t)$ on the local cube, assigning $X_8$ a larger share (Table~\ref{tab:within_top_realloc} shows a $7.4\%$ reallocation of $\Delta V$).
-The main contributions are the following: \begin{enumerate} \item We introduce a micro-player Transferable-utility game (TU-game) for counterfactual transitions by discretizing the local baseline counterfactual hypercube and treating grid-step moves as players.

-\item We derive the Aumann-SHAP (micro-game Shapley), an attribution method that yields geometry-aware, within-pot contributions of pure interactions between features (recovering the equal-split Shapley \cite{luborgonovo2024} as a special case).

-\item We generalize the framework to an Aumann--LES family, enabling robustness comparisons across attribution rules on the same counterfactual change.
+The main contributions are the following: \begin{enumerate} \item We introduce a micro-player Transferable-utility game (TU-game) for counterfactual transitions by discretizing the local baseline counterfactual hypercube and treating grid-step moves as players. \item We derive the Aumann-SHAP (micro-game Shapley), an attribution method that yields geometry-aware, within-pot contributions of pure interactions between features (recovering the equal-split Shapley \cite{luborgonovo2024} as a special case). \item We generalize the framework to an Aumann--LES family, enabling robustness comparisons across attribution rules on the same counterfactual change. \item We provide an exact grid-state closed form that avoids enumerating $2^{n}$ micro-coalitions and gives polynomial-time computation in grid resolution (for fixed interaction order). \end{enumerate}